 Where did I waste pointless time?

 Same shit different day?
-Way too long scrolling on socials like Instagram and unable to get your ass of the couch?
-Keep track of all these time consuming useless stuff and try to find ways to minimize the loss of time.
+Way too long scrolling on socials like Instagram and unable to get your ass off the couch?
+Keep track of all these time-consuming useless stuff and try to find ways to minimize the loss of time.

 Which moment created the greatest joy last week?

 There are lots of stressors these days, but training shouldn’t belong to it.
-Therefore, finding out what kind of sessions are easy to integrate and which ones are done under lots of stress.
-Find the root cause and try to wipe them out.
+Therefore, finding out what kinds of sessions are easy to integrate and which ones are done under lots of stress.
+Find the root causes and try to wipe them out.

 Which Person really impressed me last week?

 Learning from others can be worth a mint.
-In day to day live, at work, in the gym or in cycling we always meet some inspiring guys that are really good at their thing, that have strong charisma or are just empowering and pleasant by being simply them.
+In day-to-day life, at work, in the gym, or cycling we always meet some inspiring guys who are really good at their thing, have strong charisma, or are just empowering and pleasant by being simply them.
 Which person left a lasting impression and what can you learn from them?

 Some more questions to consider: